dezeroku/ses_local_email/README.md

 - `s3_monitor`, monitors remote bucket for changes and downloads files if new ones were added (also removing them from the bucket).
   Adds `.eml` suffix to the files
-- `eml_unpack_attachments`, monitors local directory for new files and unpacks attachments from them (assumes that new files are .eml)
+- `eml_unpack_attachments`, monitors local directory for new `.eml` files and unpacks attachments from them

 ## How does it work?